lyrasis/aspace-exporter/README.md

 ## What it does

-If the configuration is set to export on startup (which is the default) then records will be immediately exported from ArchivesSpace.
+If the configuration is set to export on startup then records will be immediately exported from ArchivesSpace.
 This will delay application startup time so set `on_startup` to false to prevent this.

-It's also possible to configure exports to run on a schedule using the cron format.
+Exports can be configured to run on a schedule using the cron format.

 ## Compatibility